 PART A: General Information

-When key parts of the health care law took effect in 2014, there became a new way to buy health insurance: the Health Insurance Marketplace.
-To assist you as you evaluate options for you and your family, this notice provides some basic information about the new Marketplace and employment-based health coverage offered by your employer.
+Even if you are offered health coverage through your employment, you may have other coverage options through the Health Insurance Marketplace (“Marketplace”).
+To assist you as you evaluate options for you and your family, this notice provides some basic information about the Health Insurance Marketplace and health coverage offered through your employment.

 What is the Health Insurance Marketplace?

 The Marketplace is designed to help you find health insurance that meets your needs and fits your budget.
-The Marketplace offers “one-stop shopping” to find and compare private health insurance options.
-You may also be eligible for a new kind of tax credit that lowers your monthly premium right away.
-Open enrollment for health insurance coverage through the Marketplace begins in October for coverage starting as early as January 1 of the following year.
+The Marketplace offers “one-stop shopping” to find and compare private health insurance options in your geographic area.

 Can I Save Money on my Health Insurance Premiums in the Marketplace?

-You may qualify to save money and lower your monthly premium, but only if your employer does not offer coverage, or offers coverage that doesn’t meet certain standards.
-The savings on your premium that you’re eligible for depends on your household income.
+You may qualify to save money and lower your monthly premium and other out-of-pocket costs, but only if your employer does not offer coverage, or offers coverage that is not considered affordable for you and doesn’t meet certain minimum-value standards (discussed below).
+The savings that you’re eligible for depends on your household income.
+You may also be eligible for a tax credit that lowers your costs.

 Does Employer Health Coverage Affect Eligibility for Premium Savings through the Marketplace?

 Yes.
-If you have an offer of health coverage from your employer that meets certain standards, you will not be eligible for a tax credit through the Marketplace and may wish to enroll in your employer’s health plan.
-However, you may be eligible for a tax credit that lowers your monthly premium, or a reduction in certain cost sharing if your employer does not offer coverage to you at all or does not offer coverage that meets certain standards.
-If the cost of a plan from your employer that would cover you (and not any other members of your family) is more than 9.5% of your household income for the year, or if the coverage your employer provides does not meet the “minimum-value standard” set by the Affordable Care Act, you may be eligible for a tax credit.1
+If you have an offer of health coverage from your employer that is considered affordable for you and meets certain minimum-value standards, you will not be eligible for a tax credit, or advance payment of the tax credit, for your Marketplace coverage and may wish to enroll in your employment-based health plan.
+However, you may be eligible for a tax credit, and advance payments of the credit that lowers your monthly premium, or a reduction in certain cost-sharing, if your employer does not offer coverage to you at all or does not offer coverage that is considered affordable for you or meet minimum-value standards.
+If your share of the premium cost of all plans offered to you through your employment is more than 9.12%1 of your annual household income, or if the coverage through your employment does not meet the “minimum-value” standard set by the Affordable Care Act, you may be eligible for a tax credit, and advance payment of the credit, if you do not enroll in the employment-based health coverage.
+For family members of the employee, coverage is considered affordable if the employee’s cost of premiums for the lowest-cost plan that would cover all family members does not exceed 9.12% of the employee’s household income.2

-Note: If you purchase a health plan through the Marketplace instead of accepting health coverage offered by your employer, then you may lose the employer contribution (if any) to the employer-offered coverage.
-Also, this employer contribution—as well as your employee contribution to employer-offered coverage—is often excluded from income for federal and state income-tax purposes.
+Note: If you purchase a health plan through the Marketplace instead of accepting health coverage offered through your employment, then you may lose access to whatever the employer contributes to the employment-based coverage.
+Also, this employer contribution -as well as your employee contribution to employment-based coverage- is generally excluded from income for federal and state income tax purposes.
 Your payments for coverage through the Marketplace are made on an after-tax basis.
+In addition, note that if the health coverage offered through your employment does not meet the affordability or minimum-value standards, but you accept that coverage anyway, you will not be eligible for a tax credit.
+You should consider all of these factors in determining whether to purchase a health plan through the Marketplace.

 How Can I Get More Information?